Research-Basecamp/Julio-salas/_pages/research.md

 Ultimately, I aim to ensure that all individuals, regardless of their background, have the opportunity to lead healthy, fulfilling lives.

-**My work is about creating a more just and understanding society for everyone**
+**My work is about creating a more just and understanding society for everyone.**